wp-plugins/wp-header-footer-log/readme.txt

 * Nothing is written into space disk.
 * Nothing is written into wp_option database table.
 == Upgrade Notice ==
-= 2014.0610.0410 =
+= 2015.0228 =
-* Major Release [STABLE] New Class Constructor for Functions Isolation and Prioritization Plugin Loading (testers wanted) - Since (6 years) 2008 ...
+Security [UPDATE] WP 2.5+ to 4.2 (Build 2015-02-28) Updated Header Footer Login Code.
+Disabled the ability to identify the version and build installed.
+Migrated MD5 Checksum to SHA1 - Since (6 years) 2008 ...
 Only For Developers!
-Preemptive Support for Future WordPress Version 4.0+ and 4.1+
 == Arbitrary Section ==
 You may provide arbitrary sections, in the same format as the ones above.
 This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
 Arbitrary sections will be shown below the built-in sections outlined above.
 = License =